dmikey/snapsdk/README.md

 - **Receiver Pattern**: Map generated methods to concrete implementations (similar to GraphQL resolvers), keeping your business logic decoupled from the generated interface
 - **Auto-Generated Documentation**: Markdown docs generated directly from your specification
 - **Multi-Language Support**: JavaScript, Python, Rust, and Go from a single YAML spec
+- **Built-in MCP Server**: Expose your SDK as an MCP server for AI agent integration

 ## Usage